 The initial challenge for Thibaut and the function was to establish credibility and ensure that procurement targets and results were understood and recognised across the business.

 “We have worked hard to build a strong relationship with Finance, and now targets and results are all signed off by the local Finance functions in each market.
 This has also improved the degree of alignment with markets: our success is now their success,” says Thibaut.

 Building strong stakeholder relationships is another challenge in such a diverse global business, where there are frequent acquisitions and changes.

 “One of the principal challenges in this business, like many others, is that people just didn’t know what Procurement did or understand what we could do to help them achieve their objectives,” says Thibaut.

 To tackle this Thibaut and his leadership team have developed a clear mission statement, which helps stakeholders across the world understand what Procurement are focussed on, and how they align behind the core company purpose.
-This has been a great tool for envisioning and energizing the whole procurement organization around focused goals.
+This has been a great tool for envisioning and energising the whole procurement organisation around focused goals.
 “We have boiled this down onto a single page, so we can explain in no more than five minutes the essence of what Procurement is trying to achieve.

 “This clarity in communication is critical to gain traction with internal customers around the world.”